Mutton Nihari

 - Slow-cooking for 3 hours is the absolute secret to achieving the traditional fall-off-the-bone tenderness.

-- Using wheat flour (Atta) slurry is crucial for providing the signature silky and thick professional Nihari texture.
+- Using wheat flour (Atta) slurry is crucial for providing the signature silky and thick Nihari texture.

 - Always use fresh lemon and ginger garnish; the acidity is essential to balance the rich, heavy meat flavors.